Volumetric Rendering with Baked Quadrature Fields: Experiments

-\paragraph{NeRF synthetic dataset} Our work produces triangular meshes using the quadrature field that is based on the surface field (\cref{sec:q-field}).
+Our work produces triangular meshes using the quadrature field that is based on the surface field (\cref{sec:q-field}).
 An alternative approach to generate meshes would be to use Delaunay Triangulation on the surface field.
 This approach produces more vertices of tetrahedra in regions where the surface is likely to occur.
+The mesh reconstructed using Delaunay triangulation results in a bad representation of the underlying surface as is shown in the Supplementary material.
 We further compare with other methods that propose baking neural features into a volumetric representation such as voxels (SNeRG~\cite{snerg2021}), and meshes (MobileNeRF~\cite{chen2022mobilenerf}) and hybrid volumetric and mesh representation (VMesh~\cite{guo2023vmesh}).

-We report the results on the NeRF synthetic dataset in the \cref{tab:nerf-synthetic} and qualitative visualization in \cref{fig:nerf-synthetic}.
-Our baseline mesh reconstructed using Delaunay triangulation results in bad representation of the underlying surface as is shown in \cref{fig:mesh-comparisons}.
-Our approach is able to reconstruct transparent objects such as the drums scene and produces better reconstruction than the baselines as shown in \cref{fig:comapre-mobilenerf}.
+We report the results on the NeRF synthetic dataset in the~\cref{tab:nerf-synthetic}.